Écu: Écu d'or

 Philip IV reintroduced gold coinage to France in 1296 and began a sequence of extravagantly designed but rapidly changing types.
-These coins were generally named for their obverse design, and the écu à la chaise which Philip VI introduced in 1337 showed a shield with the coat of arms of the kings of France beside the seated king.
+These coins were generally named for the design on their obverse, and the écu à la chaise which Philip VI introduced in 1337 showed a shield with the coat of arms of the kings of France beside the seated king.
 Philip VI spent vast quantities of these coins subsidizing his allies in the Netherlands at the outset of the Hundred Years' War, and this coin was widely copied in the Netherlands.